marklailai/github.io/freqT/freqTrade_part5.md

-# Episode 5: Using Technical Indicators Effectively in Freqtrade
+# Part 5: Using Technical Indicators Effectively in Freqtrade

 Welcome to Episode 5 of the Freqtrade series!
 Now that you've built your first custom strategy, it's time to level up your strategy logic with **technical indicators**.
 Indicators help you understand price trends, volatility, and momentum—and they're the foundation of most algorithmic strategies.